Last updated in June 2020.

 When you say ‘cooking’, do you really mean ‘boiling water for coffee and noodles’?

 But if you do want to do proper cookery (see Tara Alan’s excellent Bike.
 Camp.
-Cook* ebook to see what I mean by this), you’ll need a versatile, adjustable stove or stoves; lots more pots, pans and utensils; and perhaps even a folding sink!
+Cook* ebook to see what I mean by this), you’ll need a versatile and adjustable stove; lots more pots, pans and utensils; and perhaps even a folding sink!

 Question 3: How Many Mouths Are You Feeding?

 It might sound obvious, but more people means more food, bigger pots, and a more powerful stove to heat them.

 Just as domestic stoves have burners of different sizes, camping stoves are available with a range of different pot supports, flame spreaders and heat output ratings, from soloists boiling a mug of water to gourmet couples and groups spending hours preparing three-course meals with frying pans and steamers.

 So consider how much food you’ll be cooking on an average night, and how much flexibility you’d like when it comes to using pots and pans of different shapes and sizes.

 What Types Of Camping Stove Are Best For Cycle Touring & Bikepacking?

 I’ve mentioned camping stove fuel a couple of times already.
 In fact, there are three main types of camping stove suited to cycle touring and bikepacking, and they’re categorised by the three types of fuel they are designed to burn.

 Each type of stove (and fuel) has its own strengths and weaknesses, so let’s look at each in turn.

 1. Canister Gas Stoves

 Gas is the ideal fuel for cooking, which is why most professional kitchens use it.
 It burns cleanly and efficiently, the flames are highly adjustable, and the use of pressurised canisters means that getting the fuel moving is easy and stove design therefore simple.